DockittDockitt

 The transparent background in my PNG appears white in the PDF.

 PDF pages have a white background by default.
-When a PNG with a transparent background is embedded into a PDF, the transparency is replaced with white — which is the expected behaviour.
-If you need the background to be a different colour, edit the PNG to add the desired background colour before converting.
+When a PNG with a transparent background is embedded, the transparency is replaced with white.
+This is expected behaviour.
+If you need a different background colour, edit the PNG to add the desired background before converting.

 The PDF file size is much larger than the original PNG files.

-PNG files use lossless compression internally, but when embedded in a PDF the compression method may differ, resulting in larger files.
+PNG lossless compression may not transfer efficiently to PDF compression.
 After conversion, run the PDF through the Dockitt Compress PDF tool to reduce the size.
-This is especially effective for screenshots and diagrams that have large areas of solid colour.
+This is especially effective for screenshots and diagrams with large areas of solid colour.

 Text in the PNG images is not searchable in the PDF.

-When images are embedded in a PDF, any text visible in those images is just pixels — it is not real, selectable text.
-The PDF to Word and OCR tools only work on PDFs that already contain a text layer.
-If you need searchable text, the original source documents should be exported as PDF directly rather than as PNG images.
+Images embedded in a PDF contain pixel data only.
+Text visible in images is not real selectable text.
+If you need searchable text in the PDF, the original source documents should be exported directly as PDF rather than as PNG images.

 I need to combine PNG images with existing PDF pages.